Why would I ask this…well…our 7-year old LOVES LEGO bricks, but as you know, new sets can get expensive QUICKLY.

 WIRED magazine’s writer, Doug Cornelius, ran an experiment and wrote about it in his article, “Finding Lego Bricks in Bulk.”

 What do you get when you order 10 pounds of Lego bricks?
-According to our barely scientific measurements, about 3,000 pieces.Doug Cornelius, WIRED.com
+According to our barely scientific measurements, about 3,000 pieces.Doug Cornelius, WIRED.com, written in 2009

-3K LEGOs sounded like a good deal to me, especially as you can purchase 10lb bulk boxes from $20 to $50 + shipping.
+3K LEGOs sounded like a good deal to me (that’s about 300 LEGO bricks per pound) especially as you can purchase 10lb bulk boxes from $20 to $50 plus shipping costs.